Does “food boredom” help protect against nutrient deficiency?

 Older posts may not align with who I am today and how I would think or write, and may have been written in reaction to a cultural context that no longer applies.
 Some of my high school or college posts are just embarrassing.
 However, I have left them public because I believe in keeping old web pages alive—and it's interesting to see how I've changed.

-I get the middle trophic levels will result in a deficiency or imbalance.
+If I fed you the same diet of these, then continued feeding will result in a deficiency or imbalance.

 No comments yet.
 Feed icon